jzwolak/retroact/README.md

 However, there is nothing to prevent you from defining the map statically using `def` or some other means.
 Please remember that the contents of this map are to be treated as a value (that is, immutable).
 There are a few exceptions to this, but that's for another discussion.
 Consider the contents immutable, only put immutable things in there, and if something is mutable that you wish to be in there, don't mutate it.
+That does not mean the result of calling the render fn should return the same value, but those values should be immutable (true Clojure values) or Java Objects where you pledge not to mutate their state.

 # Run